-A 'Black Mirror' Writer's New Sci-Fi Series Will Explore How Technology Could Help You Find Love
+A 'Black Mirror' Writer's New Sci-Fi Series Will Explore How You May Find Love In The Future

 Who said technology has killed romance?
 A new anthology series from Black Mirror writer Will Bridges and comedic actor-writer Brett Goldstein on AMC will be a unique take on finding true love in the future.
 (And, no, it doesn't involve Tinder.)
 As The Hollywood Reporter revealed on May 16, the yet-untitled, six-episode sci-fi and romance hybrid is "set 15 years in the future, when science makes a discovery that changes the lives of everyone on the planet — a way for people to find their soulmate."